 I was excited to try making this wreath after seeing a similar one in Midwest Living magazine.
 The wreath would look great hung on a rustic fence or wall, above your mantel, or your dining room buffet for the Thanksgiving meal.
 I ultimately hung mine on our front door.
-The fall yarn wreath I made last year was just too small for our new door, but the scale of this one is perfect!

 Making this wreath is (almost) as simple as tearing corn husks into strips and hot gluing them to a wreath form.
 You just need a package of these corn husks from the Mexican food aisle of your grocery store – they are used to make tamales.

 You can complete this in an hour or two max for under $20.
 Here’s what you’ll need.

 - 1 package of corn husks (I used a 6 oz. package)

 - 1 package of feathers

 Start by tearing the corn husks into smaller strips a couple inches wide.
 The husks will tear easily if you start at the bottom (widest part) and tear upward.